National Resurrection Party: Decline and split

 The first signs of the party's collapse came in early 2009, due to protests from the party membership over Valinskas' authoritarian leadership in the party.
 Valinskas stalled the adoption of a party statute, fearing that it would reduce his control of the party.
 Opposition within the party also criticized the arrogant attitude of Minister Remigijus Vilkaitis.
 Regardless, Valinskas was reelected as chairman of the party without opposition in a party conference on 15 March, which also approved a list of the party's candidates for the 2009 European Parliament elections.

 Though a party statute was also approved in the conference, its registration by the Ministry of Justice was frozen, as the Liberal Movement, which controlled the ministry, allegedly sought to hasten the disintegration of TPP and bring its members to their party.
 Around the same time, the party drew closer to the Liberal and Centre Union and signed an agreement of parliamentary group cooperation to increase their weight in the coalition against the Homeland Union.

-The internal conflict in the party and its perceived inability to government severely impacted its ratings.
+The internal conflict in the party and its perceived inability to govern severely impacted its ratings.
 In the 2009 European Parliament election in Lithuania, the party received only 1.04% of the vote and no mandates.
 After the election, the party considered leaving the coalition, and opponents of Valinskas gained the upper hand in the party's parliamentary group and central leadership.
 On 15 July, seven members of the party's parliamentary group who supported the chairman and Speaker of the Seimas, including Valinskas himself, suspended their membership and formed the "Oak" Parliamentary Group (Ąžuolo frakcija).

 As a result, the party's parliamentary group withdrew its confidence on its own ministers and threatened with departure from the coalition.
 In response, Valinskas removed four members of the TPP parliamentary group, including chairman of the group Laimontas Dinius, from the party.
 Dinius, in response, called for an emergency session of the party presidium on the removal of Valinskas from the party.